* August consumer spending up 0.1 pct vs. est. rise of 0.2 pct

 * Core PCE price index rises 1.3 percent year-on-year

-The market's focus also remained firmly on Trump's tax plan and his ability to push it through Congress.
+Market's focus also remained firmly on President Donald Trump's tax plan and his ability to push it through Congress.

-The plan called for tax cuts for most Americans, but drew criticism that it favors business and the rich and could add trillions of dollars to the deficit.
+Trump's plan called for tax cuts for most Americans, but drew criticism that the plan favors business and the rich and could add trillions of dollars to the deficit.

-The dollar was on track for its biggest weekly rise in 2017, while the three major Wall Street indexes were set to lock in gains for the month and the quarter.
+The dollar was on track for its biggest weekly rise in 2017 after Trump's tax plan, while the three major Wall Street indexes were set to lock in gains for the month and the quarter.